Menno Bartels

 Hi there!

-Currently my research is about investigating how symmetry reduction can play a role in the theory of model checking, on which mCRL2 is based.
+Currently my research concerns investigating how symmetry reduction can be effectively used in the theory of model checking.
+This is done in the setting of the mCRL2 toolset.

 Before my PhD at TU/e, I studied in Nijmegen at Radboud University.
 There I have completed my Bachelor's in Mathematics, my Bachelor's in Computing Science and my Master's in Mathematical Foundations of Computing Science.

-Topics that are of interest to me include Symmetry Reduction, Equation Systems, Automata Theory, Category Theory, Testing Techniques, Model Checking,
+Topics that are of interest to me include Symmetry Reduction, Symmetry Detection, Model Checking, Group Theory, Parametrised Boolean Equation Systems, Automata Theory, Category Theory.

 Education